RIJKSMUSEUM

 * tour price based on 2 hours including VAT, excluding entrance fees.
 For more hours the price will be adjusted accordingly.

-• Paintings by Frans Hals, Jan Steen, Jacob van Ruisdael and other Dutch and Flemish masters.
+• Discover works by Frans Hals, Jan Steen, and other renowned artists.

-• Expand the tour to include more artworks and historic artefacts.
+• Extend your tour to explore more artworks and historical objects.

-• Let us arrange your entrance tickets (entrance fee not included).
+• We can arrange your entrance tickets (ticket price not included).

 What our guests say about this tour